our Sweet Haven Family

 Rory was with us fourteen years.
 I still think of her as being with us, and talk to her every day.
 She made every house I’ve ever lived in a home, and I believe there will always be a special place in my heart for my Petey, that no other cat will quite fill.

-Miss Lilly has been with us for about a year and was being given away because she “didn’t get along with the other goats” on the farm where she lived.
-And her feet were bad.
+Old Lilly was only with us for a year and a few months, but the bond we formed was one of the strongest I’ve ever experienced.
+She was a sweet and peaceful presence here and I miss her every day.
+She came to us because she “didn’t get along with the other goats” on the farm where she lived, and her feet were bad.
 For many years, she lived with a donkey and was neglected, and the story was she has the temperament of a donkey.
-I connected with Lilly immediately and find her to be very sweet-tempered and gentle.
-Lilly’s exact age is unknown, but we believe she is an older girl, perhaps around 10 years old.
-(Goats can live to be 15-18 years.)
-With regular trimming, her hooves have improved and her limp is much better than when she came.
+I connected with Lilly immediately and always found her to be very sweet-tempered, gentle, and ready with a smile.

 Plum Pudding, Gingersnap, Pumpkin Pie, Peach Pit, and Apricot Crumble